 Troubleshooting

-1. I don’t see my Supabase project in Rocket
+1. I do not see my Supabase project in Rocket

 2. Changes in one Rocket project affect another